 - From the one-word criteria, develop an antonym that goes with each word.

 - Break the group into smaller teams and have each side choose two or three antonym pairs.
 If you are working with a small team or by yourself, select some antonym pairs that are more relevant to work through and keep the remaining antonym pairs on the wall.

-- For each antonym pair ask the teams to work through the story matrix below.
+- Ask the teams to work through the story matrix below for each antonym pair.

 - Write the responses on flipchart paper and hang them on the walls.